gnu-octave/pkg-octave-doc/README.md

 * Avoid nesting `@itemize` and `@multitable` blocks because they are not parsed correctly by `texi2html`.
 You can achieve the same visual result by segmenting them.

-* Table columns in HTML use dynamic width, os if you wish to maintain the required width for better visualization, add extra empty `@tags` inbetween.
+* Table columns in HTML use dynamic width, so if you wish to maintain the required width for better visualization, add extra empty `@tags` inbetween.

 For example:
 ````